Search the Health Library

 - Embryo cryopreservation involves harvesting of eggs, in-vitro fertilization with a partner's (or donors) sperm, and freezing of the fertilized eggs.

 - Oocyte cryopreservation, the freezing of unfertilized eggs may be an option for women who do not have a partner, though this method is considered experimental and has a much lower success rate than embryo cryopreservation.

-Our nurse navigator can help set you up with a consultation with one of our fertility preservation experts.
+Our navigator can help set you up with a consultation with one of our fertility preservation experts.
 We encourage you to share your questions and concerns about fertility early in the process, so that you can make informed decisions about your particular situation.